GoogleChrome/web.dev/src/site/content/en/learn/images/jpeg/index.md

 ## Progressive JPEG

 Progressive JPEG (PJPEG) effectively reorders the process of rendering a JPEG.
-“Baseline” JPEGs are rendered from top to bottom as the transfer progresses, while progressive JPEG breaks rendering into a set of full-sized “scans”—likewise done top-to-bottom—with each scan increasing the quality of the image.
+"Baseline" JPEGs are rendered from top to bottom as the transfer progresses, while progressive JPEG breaks rendering into a set of full-sized "scans"—likewise done top-to-bottom—with each scan increasing the quality of the image.
 The entire image appears immediately, albeit blurry, and grows clearer as the transfer continues.